-The Antarctic Sea Floor IssueSome scientists believe that Antarctic ice is melting faster than previously thought.
+The Antarctic Sea Floor IssueOne of the largest environmental issues is that some scientists believe Antarctic ice is melting faster than previously thought.
 And as this melted water continually flows into surrounding oceans, it will alter the salinity of shore waters and release sediments that will kill plants and creatures living on and around the Antarctic sea floor.
 It may also dangerously change ecosystems in numerous water systems and how they function.
 These changes potentially stand to alter the flow and amount of carbon dioxide throughout Earth’s atmosphere, which can tremendously impact climate change planet-wide.
 How all these changes may affect the carbon cycle of life and our planet’s survival is not presently certain.
-But this is a trend/issue that has many scientists worried.
+But this is an environmental trend that has many scientists worried.

 Unlike the Film, Mercury Really Is RisingPermafrost, those swaths of permanently frozen ground abundant at the North and South Poles, recent research has shown is incurring a large increase in mercury contamination.
 In fact, the research indicates that permafrost contains more than 1.6 million metric tons of mercury, which is almost twice the amount found anywhere else on the planet.
 Gradually, this mercury is released into large bodies of water which can travel and infect water systems everywhere and impact the whole water cycle on Earth.
-As might be expected, mercury is extremely toxic to humans and most all life forms including plants and microbes.
+As might be expected, mercury is extremely toxic to humans and most all life forms including plants and microbes which poses a large issue to the environment.
 Thus, this increasing and continual release of mercury into our global water system could have dire consequences for the entire world way beyond 2019.

-Sunscreen Solution, Maybe and Maybe NotThe newest reminder from the environmental-toxic product storefront is the fact that active ingredients in many sunscreen products cause bleaching to coral reefs in oceans everywhere.
+Sunscreen Solution, Maybe and Maybe NotThe newest environmental trend to be aware of from the environmentally-toxic product storefront is the fact that active ingredients in many sunscreen products cause bleaching to coral reefs in oceans everywhere.
 Such knowledge, however, often causes a mad rush to the quick solution line.
 In this case, one such quick fix to protect beachgoers from harmful ultraviolet rays is the compound shinorine.
 But shinorine can cause inflammation in humans, and what other harmful effects are not yet known.
 Thus, with so little research conducted on shinorine, we could have another chemical compound that only compounds the threat of sunscreen poisoning coral reefs and other sea life.

 Salt-Tolerant Rice Sounds NiceBeing able to mass grow and produce a staple crop like salt-tolerant rice sounds very much like good news, especially being able to grow it in regions and areas with high levels of saline.
 However, ecosystems can be negatively affected if salt-tolerant rice begins to be overplanted and over-expanded.
 Especially in areas where demands for freshwater resources are greatest and also expanding since these areas are needed to dilute saltwater to acceptable, healthy salt concentrations.

-Oilseed from Crops and Not FishWhat may be also good news is genetic engineers figuring out how to get various oilseed crops to produce vital omega-3 fatty acids which are highly-valued for their health-promoting properties just like fish are.
+Oilseed from Crops and Not FishWhat may be a positive environmental trend is the genetic engineers figuring out how to get various oilseed crops to produce vital omega-3 fatty acids which are highly-valued for their health-promoting properties just like fish are.
 This ought to improve the nutritional value of vegetable oil as well as reduce the huge harvesting conducted on wild fish populations that are strained in many regions of the world.
 However, on the possible bad-news side is the fact that this technology may displace other oils within oilseed plants.
-And this could diminish these plants’ ability to provide nourishment to insects.
+This environmental issue could diminish these plants’ ability to provide nourishment to insects.
 For the unknowing, the insect world is an ecosystem of immense importance to other ecosystems and maintaining ecological balance throughout the planet.